danchoi/vmail/README.markdown

 ## Starring, deleting, archiving, marking spam

 To star a message, put the cursor on it and type `,*` or alternatively `s`.
+(Note that the comma before the * is part of the key sequence.)
 Starring a message copies it to the `starred` mailbox.
 Starred messages are marked with a `[*]` symbol and color-highlighted.

 To delete a message, put the cursor on it and type `,#` or alternatively `,d`.
 Deleting a message puts it in the `trash` mailbox.
 Deleting a message from the